-The Physician H1B Visa is a temporary work visa that allows a Physician H1B Visa holder to work at a sponsoring US employer.
-The H1B Visa is often considered preferable to the J-1 Visa because it carries no 2 year Home Residence Requirement.
-(The J-1 Home Residence Requirement always attaches to J-1 Visa Physicians who provide direct patient care, and it can be very difficult to waive.)
+The Physician H1B Visa allows a Physician H1B Visa holder to work temporarily at a sponsoring US employer.
+The H1B Visa may be preferable to the J-1 Visa because it carries no 2 year J-1 Home Residence Requirement (HRR).
+Generally, the HRR requires certain J-1 holders to return to their home country for 2 years after their J-1 program before returning to the US.
+The J-1 Home Residence Requirement attaches to J-1 Visa Physicians who provide direct patient care, and it can be very difficult to waive.

 The Physician H1B Visa is for eligible physicians entering the US to teach, perform research, or provide direct patient care.
 Initial validity is 3 years.
 The H-1B visa is renewable up to 6 years, but may be valid for longer in some circumstances.